unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 ## Create a Microsoft Entra Application Registration

+Union uses [Microsoft Entra for AKS authentication and Kubernetes RBAC for authorization](https://learn.microsoft.com/en-us/azure/aks/azure-ad-rbac?tabs=portal).
+This step involves creating a Union specific App and granting it sufficient permission to managed the dataplane.

 1. Navigate to the [Application Registrations](https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType~/null/sourceType/Microsoft_AAD_IAM) page.
 2. Create a new registration.
 3. Create a new application.
 The name is your choice, but we recommend `union`.
 Leave it at the "Single Tenant" account type and do not add any registration URIs.
+4. Select "API Permissions" from the application details page after creating it.
+5. Select "Add a permission"
+6. Select "Microsoft Graph" from the "Microsofts APIs" tab
+7. Select "Application permissions"
+8. Add the following permissions

+* Application.Read.All
+* Group.ReadWrite.All

-4. Navigate to your target Azure [Subscription](https://portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBladeV2).
+9. Navigate to your target Azure [Subscription](https://portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBladeV2).
-5. Within the Subscription page select Access Control (IAM).
+10. Within the Subscription page select Access Control (IAM).
 Select Add Role Assignment and add the following roles:

 <!-- TODO(PE-1123) The below roles will change in favor of minimal set of permissions -->